GenericDataSource/GenericDataSource/README.md

 ![App Store Example Screenshot](https://cloud.githubusercontent.com/assets/5665498/24696881/6a4e7778-19eb-11e7-9e65-d96eac0dce76.gif)

-If you want to have a look at the complete source code, it is under Example project check `AppStoreViewController.swift`.
+__If you want to have a look at the complete source code, it is under Example project -> `AppStoreViewController.swift`.__

 1. We will create cells as we do normally.
 2. Now we need to think about DataSources.
 3. It's simple, one data source for each cell type (`BasicDataSource`).
-4. * `CompositeDataSource(sectionType: .single)` for the table view rows.
+4. `CompositeDataSource(sectionType: .single)` for the table view rows.
 Since these rows are of different cell types.
-5 `SegmentedDataSource` for switching between loading and data views.
+5. `SegmentedDataSource` for switching between loading and data views.
-5. Bind the `SegmentedDataSource` data source to the table view and that's it.
+6. Bind the `SegmentedDataSource` data source to the table view and that's it.
-6. See how we think structurally about our UI and data sources instead of one big cell.
+7. See how we think structurally about our UI and data sources instead of one big cell.

-One thing we didn't talk about is the `UICollectionView` of the featured section.
+One thing we didn't talk about is the `UICollectionView` of the featured section cells.
 It's very simple, just `BasicDataSource`.

-See how we can do it in the following code
+See how we can implement the screen in the following code:

 1. Create the cells.
 ```Swift